jpbecotte/bridge-agreements/conventions/balancing.md

 # Balancing

-Balancing is an extension to any other convention that are in use.
-It is used to reduce the requirements of tpts need to bid when a player is in one particular position: the passed out seat.
+Balancing is an extension to any other conventions that are in use.
+It is used to reduce the requirement of tpts needed to bid when a player is in one particular position: the passed out seat.

 ## What is a passed out seat

-A player is in the passed out seat if two passed has occured and if he pass, the auctions are over.
+A player is in the passed out seat if two passed has occured and if he passes, the auctions are over.
 One exception: first round: after three passes, the fourth player is not in balancing mode.

 ## When balancing is on